Tom-Pietri/polymer-book-crud/README.md

 # BOOK Crud Polymer

-A simple school project using polymer and pouchdb to display a list of book :
+A simple school project using polymer and pouchdb to display and edit a list of book :
 ![Index du site](./index.png)